course-dprep/Start_of_Academic_Year_relationship_with_AirBnB_Market/README.md

 *To what extent does the start of the Academic year affect the AirBnB market in popular student cities in Europe?*
 - How are the Air BnB prices affected?
 Do they go up or down?
-- Does the amount of rented out B&B's go change?
+- Does the amount of rented out B&B's change?
 - Are the reviews affected?
 - Is there a difference in price change between professional hosts and ordinary ones?